abhaybharti/learnfromab/docs/RestAssured/Rest API.md

 ### REST Stands for Representational State Transfer

 It works on simple Request/Response system.
+An API is an Application Programming Interface.
+It is a set of rules that allow programs to talk to each other.
+The Developer creates the API on the server and allows the client to talk to it.
+It is a set of programming code that enables data transmission between one software product and another.
+It also contains the terms of this data exchange.

 | Request                                                                                                                 | Response                                                                          |
 | ----------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------- |